 As you can see, Waxahachie residents really enjoy the slightly “out of the way” location as well as the slower nature of the city.
 People move to Waxahachie expecting exactly what they experience.

-Midlothian is another quiet city in Ellis County, and is actually a close neighbor of Waxahachie.
-Midlithian is also considered to be one of the best places to live in Texas due to its Grade-A school system and focus on community.
-It was actually ranked as the second best place to raise a family in Ellis County.
+Midlothian is another quiet city in Ellis County and is actually a close neighbor of Waxahachie.
+Midlothian is also considered to be one of the best places to live in Texas due to its Grade-A school system and focus on community.
+It was actually ranked as the second-best place to raise a family in Ellis County.

 With a population of 29,743, the city is in the perfect sweet spot between a small town and a big city.
 Plus, it is only 25 miles from Downtown Dallas.

-Just like in Waxahachie, the majority of residents are homeowners and there is an overall big sense of community in the city.
+Just like in Waxahachie, most residents are homeowners and there is an overall big sense of community in the city.
 Residents here love getting together and planning fun, family-friendly events.
 MISD (Midlothian Independent School District) is also known for hosting many events throughout the year.

 Here are two reviews of the town written by Midlothian residents:

-“Midlothian, TX is an excellent community to live and to raise a family.
+“Midlothian, TX is an excellent community to live in and to raise a family.
 We have enjoyed the city’s commitment to providing its residents with the amenities desired for everyday living and its commitment to planned growth.
-In raising a family, the most important things to look for in a community are schools, faith-based opportunities and convenience.
-The school system is amazing from elementary to HS and is providing children excellent educational and extracurricular opportunities every single day.
+In raising a family, the most important things to look for in a community are schools, faith-based opportunities, and convenience.
+The school system is amazing from elementary to HS and provides children with excellent educational and extracurricular opportunities daily.
 It also has exceptional programming that meets the needs of students with learning differences.
 The point is … they are focused on students.”

 “I moved to Midlothian when I was in the first grade.
-Ever since I moved here, I’ve been given so many opportunities from making amazing friends, going to great schools, and more.
+Ever since I moved here, I’ve been given many opportunities, from making amazing friends to attending great schools and more.
 All the schools have teachers that truly care about their students succeeding and are great at what they do.
-Many of the houses are very nice quality with lots of land or apart of housing editions and neighborhoods.
-There are unique restaurants to the town with many different community activities to all throughout the year.
-Mostly all the community members are very friendly, coming from a variety of different backgrounds.
+Many of the houses are very nice quality with lots of land or part of housing editions and neighborhoods.
+There are unique restaurants to the town with many different community activities throughout the year.
+Mostly all the community members are very friendly, coming from various backgrounds.
 It is an extremely safe town with low crime rates making it great for new families with small children.”

 Both a part of Denton County and a suburb of Dallas, Lewisville is considered another one of the best places to live in Texas.
-Just like Waxahachie and Midlothian, this city offers you amazing small-town charm while also being close enough to the city to either commute for work or just enjoy the exciting activities.
+Just like Waxahachie and Midlothian, this city offers you amazing small-town charm while being close enough to the city to commute for work or enjoy exciting activities in Dallas, Texas.

 With a highly-rated school system, many families are choosing to live in the Lewisville area.
 This leads to safer neighborhoods and more family-friendly recreational activities.
-Plus, it has the most retail square footage per capita in the region.
+Plus, it has the region’s most retail square footage per capita.
 This means you won’t always have to drive into the city to get some good shopping done.